burger Button

 You are welcome to book a private tour for your group.

-We are happy to offer you a guided tour in German Sign Language or in German spoken language with German Sign Language interpretation.
+We are happy to offer you a guided tour in German Sign Language or in German spoken language with German Sign Language interpreting.
 The costs for the interpreters are covered by the museum, you only have to pay the tour fee and the entrance fee.
-Please enquire as early as possible.
+Please inquire as early as possible.

 Workshops for school classes and young adults